UI/UX

 The system only surfaces actions permitted at the current stage.
 The most critical next step is highlighted in a distinct color, secondary actions are tucked into a dropdown.

-Irreversible actions require a confirmation dialog with copy that clearly explains the consequence — not just "Are you sure?"
+Irreversible actions require a confirmation dialog with copy that clearly explains the consequence.

 Converting paper forms into mobile interactive forms